ARKK: Don't Sweat The ARK Invest Battle With Resolute Investment Managers (NYSEARCA:ARKK)

 Many investors are concerned about a huge sell-off from other investors if a takeover of ARK occurs.
 While this is fairly likely to happen in the event of a takeover or ownership change, this fortunately will not create a significant discount to NAV of the underlying holdings and thus won't affect ARKK's price much at all.

 ARKK and its underlying holdings have relatively strong liquidity and volume.
 This means its distributor Resolute will be able to correct any major premium or discounts of ARKK's price to NAV.
-If investors sell-off ARKK en-masse, unless it's enough to affect the underlying holdings (the average market cap of ARKK's holdings is $76B, so very unlikely), Resolute could simply redeem shares of ARKK into its underlying holdings and sell them for arbitrage profit.
+If investors sell off ARKK en masse, unless it's enough to affect the underlying holdings (the average market cap of ARKK's holdings is $76B, so very unlikely), Resolute could simply redeem shares of ARKK into its underlying holdings and sell them for arbitrage profit.
 This would quickly correct ARKK's price to match NAV.

 Prior to 2017, ARKK traded at large discounts or premiums but since volume has skyrocketed, the discount/premium has been nearly non-existent.